cyberchai/Gitsta/README.md

 # Gitsta

-Gitsta is a playful iOS app built with SwiftUI that lets you look up GitHub users and view their profile information—complete with randomized taglines for a fun twist.
+Gitsta is an iOS app built with SwiftUI that lets you look up GitHub users and view their profile information with randomized taglines.

 ## Features